tihmstar/exVasi0n/README.md

 uroboro and i created a hotpatch for this preventing files being written to evasi0n-install dir.

+This mylittlesecret.tar will install openssh + openssl on your device.
+Feel free to try this out yourself ;)

 The patch is available on http://repo.tihmstar.org simply install it via Cydia ;)